Criminal Investigation Division

 The Domestic Violence Unit is responsible for the investigation of all domestic related assaults including simple battery, battery, simple assault, aggravated battery, aggravated assault and terroristic threats.
 The unit is also tasked with elder abuse cases involving the physical abuse and neglect of the elderly and the investigation of unlicensed personal care facilities.

 The ICAC unit is responsible for the investigation of sexual crimes against children that have an internet nexus.
 The unit is further tasked with investigating the commercial sexual exploitation of children (CSEC).
 The ICAC unit also provides computer and cellular phone forensics for the entire Criminal Investigation Division.

-Captain A. Mears - Section Commander
+Captain C. D. Swain - Section Commander

 The Narcotics Unit is responsible for the enforcement of applicable laws pertaining to narcotics and dangerous drugs and the latent investigations of organized crime groups and criminal enterprises engaged in narcotics trafficking.
 The unit also gathers and disseminates pertinent information concerning narcotics to divisions within the DeKalb Police Department and other agencies.

 The Narcotics Unit directs enforcement efforts toward criminal drug organizations within DeKalb County.
 Additionally, members from the Narcotics Unit work with various agencies including the Drug Enforcement Agency (DEA), Georgia Bureau of Investigation (GBI) and the US Marshal's Office.